elliotwoods/TouchDesigner.MotionCapture/Readme.md

 # Installation

 You will need some extra files which aren't inside this repo.
-Specifically DLL's for OpenCV with CUDA and CUDA itself.
+Specifically DLL's for OpenCV with CUDA.
 These are available at: https://www.dropbox.com/sh/yjeef9fvf588hhf/AADe-vf76ImbWikNl6mRIAhwa?dl=0 .

 These should be unzipped into your `thirdparty` folder.

-In the future we may remove the requirement for CUDA if it becomes a problem.
+In the future we may remove the requirement for CUDA if it becomes a problem, as it doesn't seem to be useful at the moment.

 ## Requirements